Nazca Lines, Peru’s greatest mysteries

 She received recognition from the National University of San Marcos as Doctor Honoris Causa.
 She discovered during her studies that Nazca’s figures have a mathematical precision that is highly sophisticated.
 Reiche stated that the builders of the lines used the lines as a sun calendar for observing astronomical cycles.
 Her former residence is presently a museum dedicated to her life’s work.

 The Different Shapes and Forms of the Nazca Lines.

 In 1930, some pilots discovered the Nazca Lines as they were crossing the Nazca desert by plane.
 After that, geologists took a deep interest in these lines and tried to find the secret behind creating these permanent geoglyphs.
 There are over 70 different designs in these Nazca Lines.
-Maria Reiche, a German archaeologist, dedicated a lot of her research to the region and measured and mapped most of the Lines thoroughly.
+Maria Reiche, a German archaeologist, dedicated much of her research to the region and thoroughly measured and mapped most of the Lines.

-The Nazca Lines include straight lines and geometric shapes and stylized depictions of animals, humans, and plants.
-The figures include but are not limited to:
+The Nazca Lines include straight lines, geometric shapes, and stylized depictions of animals, humans, and plants.
+The figures include but are not limited to the following:

-Whatever the reason for creating the Nazca lines, we hope that they will remain for many future generations.
+We hope they will remain for many future generations regardless of the reason for creating the Nazca lines.
 History is the portion that should never be ignored if we are to enjoy a sustainable future.
 The past teaches us about ancient mentality and behavioral patterns that often answer pending questions.

 Unmissable Tours in Cusco